alexandramilliron/Take-a-Walk/README.md

 ## Running Project Locally ##

-NOTE: The Hiking Project Data API has been deprecated and is no longer available.
+NOTE: The Hiking Project Data API has been deprecated, but those with existing API keys still have access to the API endpoints.
+For other users, the functionality of the app will be impacted.
+The instructions are included below for those with access to an API key.

 The project assumes the user has Python3 and PostgreSQL installed.
 Using the Python virtualenv tool is recommended.

-# Steps #
+## Steps ##

 1. Clone the repository